 Follow the money…

-So, if you don’t buy into the fear the pedagogues of treachery are peddling, you’ll be able to distinguish truth from propaganda.
+So, if you don’t buy into the fear being sold at discount prices, you’ll be able to distinguish truth from propaganda.
 And if you know you’re a cast member in this human drama, you’ll be able to walk offstage and enjoy being.